buaa-nova/editnovo/docs/file_formats.md

 2. A key describing a metadata item.
 3. The value corresponding to the metadata key.

-As an example, these are the first few lines in an mzTab output file produced by Casanovo:
+As an example, these are the first few lines in an mzTab output file produced by editnovo:

 ```
 MTD	mzTab-version	1.0.0
 MTD	mzTab-mode	Summary
 MTD	mzTab-type	Identification
-MTD	description	Casanovo identification file my_example_output
+MTD	description	editnovo identification file my_example_output
-MTD	software[1]	[MS, MS:1003281, Casanovo, 4.0.1]
+MTD	software[1]	[MS, MS:1003281, editnovo, 4.0.1]
 ```

-This identifies this mzTab file with filename "my_example_output" as a summary-level identification file produced by Casanovo.
+This identifies this mzTab file with filename "my_example_output" as a summary-level identification file produced by editnovo.
 On the final line you can see a typical key–value entry using information defined in the [PSI-MS controlled vocabulary](https://github.com/HUPO-PSI/psi-ms-CV/).
-In this case, the line indicates that the file is produced by the Casanovo software, which is recorded in the `MS` controlled vocabulary with accession number `MS:1003281`.
+In this case, the line indicates that the file is produced by the editnovo software, which is recorded in the `MS` controlled vocabulary with accession number `MS:1003281`.
-The final element is the version number of Casanovo that produced this file.
+The final element is the version number of editnovo that produced this file.

-The next few lines typically list the post-translational modifications (PTMs) that Casanovo knew:
+The next few lines typically list the post-translational modifications (PTMs) that editnovo knew:

 ```
 MTD	fixed_mod[1]	[UNIMOD, UNIMOD:4, Carbamidomethyl, ]